verana-labs/verifiable-trust-vpr-spec/spec.md

 - if `p.effective_until` is greater than `effective_from`, method execution MUST abort.
 - if `p.effective_from` is lower than `effective_until`, method execution MUST abort.
-- if `p.effective_until` is NULL (never expire), creation of a new permission doesn't make any sense and method execution MUST abort.
+- if `p.effective_until` is NULL (never expire), creation of a new `Participant` entry doesn't make any sense and method execution MUST abort.

 > note: this check was not present in v3.